Because Making Money With Dividends Is Fun!

 Next, you need some money.
 Just like the gear you need for a hike.

-You need some gear when investing for dividends.
+You need some gear when investing to make dividends.
 That gear is money!

 Tools For Your Dividend Investing Journey